We are running the following Janssen clinics this week for anyone over 18 years who has yet to receive a COVID vaccine -

 Which Vaccine will we be administering in Meaghers?

-We will be delivering the Janssen Vaccine in Meaghers to patients aged 18-34 years and those over 50 years who have not yet been vaccinated.
+We will be delivering the Janssen Vaccine in Meaghers to patients over 18 years and those over 50 years who have not yet been vaccinated.

 - The very positive thing about this vaccine is that it is currently a single dose vaccine meaning you do not have to return for a 2nd